 Expensive Areas of Daily Life in Hong Kong

-The following areas will cause one to spend much money when residing in Hong Kong.
+The following areas will cause one to spend a lot of money when residing in Hong Kong.
 These areas are generally essential and impossible to do without.

 1. Transportation